Who can join?

 Why?

-To support charity – a means of putting back into society, contributing to community life and assisting those who are less fortunate
+To find out about Freemasonry – to satisfy curiosity and learn about the history and meanings of Freemasonry To support charity – a means of putting back into society, contributing to community life and assisting those who are less fortunate

 Self-improvement – to join with like-minded men in becoming a better person through practising the social graces; having common aims and interests without seeking commercial, social or financial advantage.